helium/HIP/hip-xxxx-Securing-IOT-Governance-Through-Staking-rewards.md

 ## Deployment Impact

 ### Existing veIOT Stakers
-Current veIOT stakers will be able to unlock their positions and wait 14 days for the cooloff to have their tokens returned
+Current veIOT stakers will start to recieve rewards for their lockups, and can decay their positions as normal.

-### Helium Governance Systems
-The Helium governance systems will require updates to accommodate the new staking mechanisms outlined in the proposal.
-Changes need to be made within the blockchain infrastructure to support the staking rewards.

 ### Documentation Updates
 Documentation regarding staking with Helium Vote will need to be updated to reflect the new staking mechanisms introduced by this proposal.
 Users should be informed that they can stake veIOT to earn rewards and participate in the governance process effectively.